gilboz/ida_kernelcache_ng/README.md

 * Because this is a major refactor (This is now an actual IDA plugin!) and seems like the original authors no longer maintain their repository I've created this one.
 * Hopefully this could gain more traction as more researchers will contribute with their ideas to automate the tedious reversing process.

+## Installation
+You have three options:
+1. If you just wanna use it as an IDA plugin install it to your `~/.idapro/plugins` directory.
+2. If you wish write scripts you may install it as a pip package
+3. If you want to contribute see CONTRIBUTING.md

 ## Credits
 * This repository is based upon the original toolkit created by Brandon Azad, [repo](https://github.com/bazad/ida_kernelcache).
   * The original tool was written for iOS versions 10,11,12 (we are currently at 18.0).
 While most of the libkern++ runtime hasn't changed there have been some major changes.